zero-plusplus/vscode-operate-from-autohotkey/README.md

 # Using
-As explained in the [Overview](#overview), the commands that can be executed are limited to those provided by this extension.
-This is for security reasons and to prevent malfunctions.
-If you don't mind it, please set `[ "*" ]` in [operate-from-autohotkey.allowCommands](#settings).
-You can allow all commands to be executed.

 The library described in [Installation](#installation) defines the `ExecuteVsCodeCommand` function.
 The usage is the same for both AutoHotkey V1 and V2.

 It is very easy to use, just pass the command name as shown in the following.